Navigating the Moral Maze: A Comprehensive College of Education Ethics Quiz and Discussion

 -

 Deontology: This approach focuses on duties and rules.
 Actions are judged based on their adherence to moral principles, regardless of consequences.
-For instance, a deontological approach might strictly prohibit any form of cheating, regardless of the student's circumstances.
+To give you an idea, a deontological approach might strictly prohibit any form of cheating, regardless of the student's circumstances And that's really what it comes down to..

 -